Tuition fee loan

 No fees upfront

 If you are a Home student or an EU student who meets certain criteria, you can apply for a Tuition Fee Loan from the UK government.
 This will cover the entire cost of tuition for every year of study, which means you do not have to pay any money towards your fees while you are studying.

 The loan is not means-tested so, unlike the Maintenance Loan for living costs, it doesn't matter what your household income is.

-At Imperial, the undergraduate tuition fee for Home and EU students starting at the College in 2019 is £9,250 per year for 2019-20.
-Tuition Fees for 2020-21 have not yet been confirmed.
+At Imperial, the undergraduate tuition fee for Home and EU students starting at the College in 2020 is £9,250 for the 2020-21 academic year.

 It is important to know the tuition fee that you will be charged so that you can apply for the right loan amount from your funding authority e.g. Student Finance England for students living in England.